Manitoba Road Trips: Venture to Churchill

 Take Highway 6 north and explore the shores of Lake Manitoba as you head toward the coast of the Hudson Bay.

 This summer, we're featuring an amazing collection of road trips that will help you explore every corner of Manitoba.
-The Journey to Churchill road trip takes you up the eastern side of Lake Manitoba, north to Thompson and then to the polar bear capital of the world as you travel through Treaty 1, 2 and 5 territories.
+The Journey to Churchill road trip takes you up the eastern side of Lake Manitoba, north to Thompson and then to the polar bear capital of the world.
 Take one part of the itinerary for a day trip, or combine them for a multi-day trip.

 Part one